atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/2Stesting.md

 ##### OTCICBX0Alignment - Hybrid
-This is the last step of the CBCICIC alignment.
-It is more relevant for PS modules where the stub info is sent over 2words but it is performed also for 2S ones even if the stub info is sent into a single word.
+This is the last step of the CBC - CIC alignment.
+It is more relevant for PS modules where the stub info is sent over 2 words but it is performed also for 2S ones even if the stub info is sent into a single word.

 Since all CBCs and lines are synchronized, only one of the chip and lines is set to send a pattern and used for the measurement of the BX0 delay.
 The BX0 delay is measured between a Resync and the reception of the pattern in the CIC.